tektutor/openshift-tekton-feb-2022/Day4/README.md

 ```

 <pre>
-If your userid is between user31 to user40 then you should use the 192.168.1.105 NFS Server.
+If your userid is between user31 to user40 you are using Cluster1.
+Hence you should use the 192.168.1.105 NFS Server.
-If your userid is between user41 to user50 then you should use the 192.168.1.118 NFS Server.
+If your userid is between user41 to user50 you are using Cluster2.
+Hence you should use the 192.168.1.118 NFS Server.
 </pre>
 First let us create the Persistent Volume

-In the below file i.e "maven-tekton-pv.yml", you need to update the IP Address of NFS Server either to 192.168.1.105 if you are connected to OCP Cluster1.
+In the below file i.e "maven-tekton-pv.yml", you need to update the IP Address of the NFS Server either to 192.168.1.105 or to 192.168.1.118 depending on the Cluster you are connected to.
-Otherwise, you need to change the NFS Server IP address to 192.168.1.118 in the above file before running it.

 You also need to change the Path to /nfsshare/user<x> in case you are connected to 192.168.1.105.
 The x can be 1 to 10, dependending on which user you are using to login to the lab machine.